raceintospace/raceintospace/doc/manual/manual.md

 ## MISSION DESCRIPTIONS

 These are all the mission types available in the game.
-You will never fly all of these in a given game, and most likely there are some that you will never fly.
-Milestone steps as given are cumulative: so flying the Orbital without having flown the Orbital Satellite or the Manned Suborbital will incur two milestone penalties.
+You will never fly all of them in one game, and most likely there are some that you will never fly.
+Milestone steps are cumulative: so flying the Orbital without having flown the Orbital Satellite or the Manned Suborbital will incur two milestone penalties.
 Examples given should include all successful missions prior to 1970.

 <table>
   <tr>